uedwinc/aws_eks-and-app_mesh/README.md

 eksctl create cluster --name celestials --region us-east-2 --with-oidc --ssh-access --ssh-public-key celestial --managed
 ```

-The preceding command will show the status in `stdout`, but in parallel, it will create a CloudFormation stack (Confirm on the CloudFormation console), which basically spins up all the resources required for an EKS cluster, for example, a VPC, a security group, a worker Node group, and the EKS control plane
+The preceding command will show the status in `stdout`, but in parallel, it will create a CloudFormation stack (Confirm on the CloudFormation console), which basically spins up all the resources required for an EKS cluster, for example, a VPC, a security group, worker Node group, the EKS control plane, service accounts, etc.

 ![stacks](./images/eks.png)